This is the multi-page printable view of this section. Click here to print.

 You can always update these settings later in Repo Settings.
 For more information about customizing repository setings, refer to Repository Settings.

-You can update your global default settings later in Global Settings.
-For more information, refer to Global Settings.
+You can update your global default settings later in app Settings.
+For more information, refer to Settings.

 What’s Next